-3. When conversion rights etc. are exercisable during an offer subscribe for and options over shares of the same class as those to which the offer relates.
+3. When conversion rights etc. are exercisable during an offer

+All relevant documents issued to shareholders of the offeree company in connection with an offer must also, where practicable, be issued simultaneously to the holders of securities convertible into, rights to subscribe for and options over shares of the same class as those to which the offer relates.
 If those holders are able to exercise their rights during the course of the offer and to accept the offer in respect of the resulting shares, their attention should be drawn to this in the documents.